-Every hub is unique to its zip code.
-That high school began opening up to neighbors’ involvement, but in general, L.A.
-Compost’s 32 hubs vary from schools to community gardens.
-Every location is a partnership.
+L.A.
+Compost’s 32 hubs are in unique zip codes and vary from schools to community gardens.
 “Every space or place has built a level of trust and transparency with that community,” Michael said.
 “The same way compost adds value to something that is growing, our programs don’t create anything new, but simply try to strengthen and add value and energy to the goodness that already takes place there.”

 With Los Angeles as it is, Michael recognizes that L.A.
 Compost has to cater to different communities in different ways.
 In 2017, he began hiring compost managers to manage the hubs.
-“Although I’m from L.A., I can’t claim every part of the city, nor am I able to drive from Venice to Monrovia or Pacoima to Watts.
-So the idea of hiring people from those neighborhoods was really strategic in the sense of, what better person to service the neighborhood than the person that called that neighborhood home for so many years?”
+“What better person to service the neighborhood than the person that called that neighborhood home for so many years?”

-He has also started conversations with the City of Los Angeles to figure out ways to develop parkland as “potential compost sites for the general public to be educated, but also for compost to be processed on-site at city parks.”
+He is working with the City of Los Angeles to develop parkland as potential compost sites.
 It’s an effort to reimagine the city’s public spaces and to bring compost front-and-center.
-The organization is also part of a statewide grant program called Community Composting for Greener Spaces, with the effort to develop 50 new community compost sites.
+The organization is part of Community Composting for Greener Spaces, with the effort to develop 50 new community compost sites.
 “Although it’s a drop in the bucket, it’s really showcasing that the state is in favor of this model,” Michael said.
 “And it’s only a matter of time when this becomes the norm across all cities in the country.”